In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 Pick a Payment Method (PayPal is recommended)

-Being able to accept online payments is at the core of any e-commerce store, and WooCommerce really offers a lot in terms of the available solutions.
+Being able to accept online payments is at the core of any e-commerce store, WooCommerce really offers a lot in terms of the available solutions.

-Here’s what you get to choose from during setup:
+Here’s what you can choose from:

-Note.
-In order to make online payments work, you need to sign up with either PayPal or Stripe separately.
+Note: In order to make online payments work, you need to sign up with either PayPal or Stripe separately.
 The settings in WooCommerce are only for integrating your existing PayPal and Stripe accounts with your new e-commerce website.

 Again, click “Continue” when done.

-The next step is adding products to it.
-Here’s how:
+The next step is adding products:

 STEP 4.
 Add your first product

-To truly be able to call your store operational, you need some products in the database (or services, or downloads, or whatever it is that you want to sell).
+To be able to call your store operational, you need some products in the database (or services, or downloads, or whatever it is that you want to sell).